sansajn/earthren/readme.md

 # Samples

 ## `xy_plane_grid_textured`

 The latest sample is `xy_plane_grid_textured.cpp` which shows grid of xy_planes the same as previous `xy_plane_grid.cpp` sample but with a texture applied.

 The problem there is that pane is not smooth it has a kind of momentum.
 Affected samples are `xy_plane_grid.cpp`, `xy_plane_grid` and `xy_plane_panzoom` samples.

+Another issue is that it is hard to diagnose issues in a shader program, see issue 1.

 ToDo:
 - rewrite pan functionality
+- use VAOs (see `texture_torage` as an example)

 Then Next step is to implement a camera which would allow smooth pane and zoom.

 ## `xy_plane_grid`

-`xy_plane_grid.cpp`: shows grid of xy_planes with a zoom and pane features.
+Shows grid of xy_planes with a zoom and pane features.
 There is not any camera implementation there.

 The problem there is that pane is not smooth it has a kind of momentum.
 Affected samples are `xy_plane_grid` and `xy_plane_panzoom` samples.